mgishey/liri-node-app/README.md

     //image

-    **Example 4:** To read and run a command and it's parameter from a text file type:
+    **Example 4:** To read and run a command and it's parameter from a text file, type:

     `node liri.js do-what-it-says`